gridsync/gridsync/README.rst

 Contributing:
 -------------

 Contributions of any sort (e.g., suggestions, criticisms, bug reports, pull requests) are more than welcome!
-Any persons interested in aiding the development of Gridsync are encouraged to do so by opening a `GitHub Issue_` or by contacting its primary developeri at `chris@gridsync.io`_.
+Any persons interested in aiding the development of Gridsync are encouraged to do so by opening a `GitHub Issue_` or by contacting its primary developer: `chris@gridsync.io`_

 .. _GitHub Issue: https://github.com/crwood/gridsync/issues
 .. _chris@gridsync.io: mailto:chris@gridsync.io